-and deanonymize learner data, use file together with the file {course_id}student_profile_info{date}.csv of learner data the or{course_id}grade_report{date}.csv file of grades.
+To research and deanonymize learner data, file together with can use this {course_id}student_profile_info{date}.csv file of the the learner data {course_id}grade_report{date}.csv file of grades.

 18.2 Answer Data

 To review learner answers to the problems in your course, you can review the answer submitted by a selected learner for a specific problem or download a course-wide report of any learner answers to a specific problem.
 You can also download an answer distribution report for course problems.